gdmcbain/julia-vscode-docs/docs/src/userguide/runningcode.md

 ## Running a Julia file

-The VS Code command `Run: Start Without Debugging` (Ctrl+F5) by default starts a new Julia instance and runs the currently active Julia file.
+The VS Code command `Debug: Start Without Debugging` (Ctrl+F5) by default starts a new Julia instance and runs the currently active Julia file.
 The command automatically creates a new VS Code terminal for this Julia process.

 **Note** that the Julia instance that is started by this command is entirely independent from the Julia REPL that the extension also supports.